 2.2.11 Final Stabilization and Permit Termination

-The SWPPP remains in effect until construction activities are done and stabilization of disturbed areas prevent further erosion.
+The SWPPP remains in effect until NOTs are filed.
 Final stabilization means all earth-disturbing activities at the project site are complete and all disturbed land is stabilized through mechanical or vegetative means.